tetratelabs/tsb-gitops-demo/argo/README.md

 ## Configure Canary Analysis Template using SkyWalking

-[SkyWalking](https://skywalking.apache.org/) as an observability component embedded within TSB Infra can be used as a metrics provider for facilitating canary deployment analysis.
+[SkyWalking](https://skywalking.apache.org/), an observability component bundled in TSB, can serve as a metrics provider to support canary deployment analysis, enabling automatic promotion or rollback actions
-Please refer [Analysis & Progressive delivery in ArgoRollout](https://argoproj.github.io/argo-rollouts/features/analysis/) and how [SkyWalking](https://argoproj.github.io/argo-rollouts/analysis/skywalking/) can be used as a metrics provider for more details.
+Please refer [Analysis & Progressive delivery in Argo Rollout](https://argoproj.github.io/argo-rollouts/features/analysis/) and how [SkyWalking](https://argoproj.github.io/argo-rollouts/analysis/skywalking/) can be used as a metrics provider for more details.

-* Create canary `analysis` template using `skywalking` as the metrics provider to drive auto promotion/rollback based on the deployment analysis.
+* Create canary `AnalysisTemplate` using `skywalking` as the metrics provider to drive auto promotion/rollback based on the deployment analysis.
-* SkyWaling metrics can be fetched by connecting to `OAP` service graphql endpoint i.e `http://oap.istio-system:12800` installed on TSB ControlPlane Cluster.
+* SkyWalking metrics can be fetched by connecting to `OAP` service graphql endpoint i.e `http://oap.istio-system:12800` installed on TSB ControlPlane Cluster.
 * Success condition is derived using Apdex score.
 Please read [Apdex score for measuring service mesh health](https://tetrate.io/blog/the-apdex-score-for-measuring-service-mesh-health/) for more details.
 * Subset name of canary deployment needs to be configured as an argument `service-name` in the `analysis` template.
 * Since we are using `reviews` service here, please use `canary|reviews|bookinfo|cp-cluster-1|-` in the format of `subset|service name|namespace name|cluster name|env name` based on SPM noun convention.

 [analysis.yaml](/argo/rollout/analysis.yaml)